Radcliffe College: Harvard Examinations for Women

-Some of President Eliot's objections stemmed from 19th-century notions of propriety.
-He was strongly against co-education, commenting that "The difficulties involved in a common residence of hundreds of young men and women of immature character and marriageable age are very grave.
+Eliot was strongly against co-education, saying, "The difficulties involved in a common residence of hundreds of young men and women of immature character and marriageable age are very grave.
 The necessary police regulations are exceedingly burdensome."

+In December 1893, The Boston Globe reported, "President of Harvard To Sign Parchments of the Fair Graduates".
+Students seeking admission to the new women's college were required to sit for the same entrance examinations required of Harvard College students.

 The committee persevered despite Eliot's skepticism.
 The project proved to be a success, attracting a growing number of students.
 As a result, the Annex was incorporated in 1882 as the Society for the Collegiate Instruction of Women, with Elizabeth Cary Agassiz, widow of Harvard professor Louis Agassiz, as president.
 This society awarded certificates to students but did not have the power to confer academic degrees.

-In subsequent years, on-going discussions with Harvard about admitting women directly into the university still came to a dead end.
+In subsequent years, ongoing discussions with Harvard about admitting women directly into the university still came to a dead end.
 Instead, Harvard and the Annex negotiated the creation of a degree-granting institution, with Harvard professors serving as its faculty and visiting body.
 This modification of the Annex was chartered by the Commonwealth of Massachusetts as Radcliffe College in 1894.
-It was named after early Harvard benefactor Lady Ann Mowlson (née Radcliffe).
-The Boston Globe reported "President of Harvard To Sign Parchments of the Fair Graduates").
-Students seeking admission to the new women's college were required to sit for the same entrance examinations required of Harvard College students.

 By 1896, the Globe could headline a story: "Sweet Girls.
 They Graduate in Shoals at Radcliffe.
 Commencement Exercises at Sanders Theatre.
 Galleries Filled with Fair Friends and Students.
 Handsome Mrs. Agassiz Made Fine Address.
 Pres Eliot Commends the Work of the New Institution."
 The Globe said, "Eliot stated that the percentage of graduates with distinction is much higher at Radcliffe than at Harvard" and that although "[i]t is to yet to be seen whether the women have the originality and pioneering spirit which will fit them to be leaders, perhaps they will when they have had as many generations of thorough education as men."